Delhi violence: Bhim Army chief blames BJP’s Kapil Mishra for clashes in plea to Supreme Court

 The petitioners have also demanded protection for the women in Delhi’s Shaheen Bagh locality who have been protesting there since December 15.

 Bhim Army chief Chandrashekhar Azad on Tuesday blamed Bharatiya Janata Party leader Kapil Mishra’s incendiary remarks for the clashes that broke out in Delhi over the Citizenship Amendment Act, The Hindustan Times reported.
-Azad made the remarks in a petition filed in the Supreme Court seeking police action in connection with the violence, in which eight people have died so far.
+Azad made the remarks in a petition filed in the Supreme Court seeking police action in connection with the violence, in which nine people have died so far.

 The petition, moved by Azad along with former Chief Information Commissioner Wajahat Habibullah and Shaheen Bagh resident Bahadur Abbas Naqvi, has sought directions for the Delhi Police to register first information reports based on complaints filed related to the violence that began in northeast Delhi on Sunday.
 The top court will hear the plea on Wednesday.